avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 | Q | target gas consumption rate update factor change limit | 2^15 | :x:
 | M | minimum gas price | 1 Wei | :white_check_mark:
 | K | initial gas price update factor | ~87*T | :white_check_mark: Through `TimeToDouble` (default 60s)

+The gas capacity added per second (`R`) always being equal to `2*T` keeps it such that the gas price is capable of increases and decrease at the same rate.
+The values of `Q` and `D` affect the magnitude of change to `T` that each block can have, and the granularity at which the target gas consumption rate can be updated.
+The proposed values match the C-Chain, allowing each block to modify the current gas target by roughly $\frac{1}{1024}$ of its current value.
+This has provided sufficient responsiveness and granularity as is, removing the need to make `D` and `Q` dynamic or configurable.
+Similarly, 1,000,000 gas/second should be a low enough minimum target gas consumption for any EVM L1.
+The target gas for a given L1 will be able to be increased from this value dynamically and has no maximum.

 #### Adjustment to ACP-176 calculations for price discovery